 Dean Friedman is responsible for the Pro Bono and Public Interest Program.
-With others, she designed the Maida Public Interest Fellows Program, which awards one full-time post-graduate fellowship and 40 summer public interest stipends each year.
-In addition, Friedman inaugurated the Social Justice Scholars Program to recognize exceptional dedication to public interest work and promote public interest career development.
+With others, she designed and implemented the Maida Public Interest Fellows Program, which awards one full-time post-graduate fellowship and 40 summer public interest stipends each year.
+In addition, Friedman inaugurated the Social Justice Scholars Program to recognize and nurture students with exceptional dedication to public interest work and to promote public interest career development.

 The Camden campus offers approximately 15 in-house pro bono projects and additional opportunities in partnership with legal services providers.
 Projects include 501(c)(3), Hon.
 Judith H. Wizmur Bankruptcy, Domestic Violence, Legal Research, VITA, wills/powers of attorney and others.
 The Newark campus supports a range of public interest and social justice programming and provides career counseling and guidance to public interest-minded students.
 Public Interest Fellows selected by competitive application in Newark work with pro bono and public interest staff to organize Fellows' Forums on public sector topics, often in partnership with student groups.
 In addition, the Program supports several pro bono initiatives, including the Hon.
 Morris Stern Bankruptcy Pro Bono Project, the New Jersey LGBTQ Pro Bono Legal Assistance Project, the Street Law Project and others.
 In 2015, Friedman was honored with a seed grant from Rutgers University - Newark Chancellor Nancy Cantor, in support of the Newark Educational Access and Advocacy Project.